RahulSajnani/GeoDiffuser/README.md

 ## New Features & To Do
 - [x] Speed up code
 - [x] Release Code
+- [ ] Test Installation on new PC
 - [ ] Release Editing Dataset
 - [ ] Provide Editing Instructions
+- [ ] Add support for v-prediction models
+- [ ] Create a Flux Version of GeoDiffuser using FlowEdit/RF-Inversion

 ## Installation